monsoonmaelstrom/book2/book2.md

 “Yes.
 You would have done the same if our situations were reversed.”

-He nods.
+He nods begrudgingly.

 “For what it’s worth.
 I *am* sorry.
 Not about taking it, or reading it.
 That was just smart.
-But I’m sorry about what Liam said to you,” I tell him, and I mean it.
+But I’m sorry about what Liam said to you,” I inform him, and I mean it.
 “I would have never asked him to tell you that, and I wouldn’t pick me in that scenario,” I add softly.

 “I imagine that’s part of why Liam will always choose you.”